david-fong/capswalk/README.md

 #### 👣 Footprint Reduction

-It massivly reduces function signature bloat.
-Compared to Java, creating and defining the shapes of objects in JavaScript is much less verbose.
+This basically nullifies any problems with function signature bloat.
+Compared to Java, creating and defining the shapes of objects in JavaScript is much less verbose, so using this technique is convenient.
+This comes at the cost of writing more code (specifying field-names in addition to values) when calling constructors, but if a constructor is called seldomly, and the inheritence heirarchy is large with next-to-identical constructor signatures, then you come out on the winning side.

 #### 🧘‍♂️ Flexibility

 It makes constructor signatures incredibly malleable.
-If I need to add, remove, or change the type of an argument, I can change it in the type annotation for the object bundle, modify handler code related to the change, and leave the rest of the constructors of extending classes untouched.
-I discovered this out of need: If you traverse [the entire `Player` class tree](src/base/player), that's at least eight constructors, and that's not even talking about where those constructors are called.
-Could you solve this by using a great IDE?
+If I need to add, remove, or change the type of an argument, I can simply modify the object bundle and the relevant handler code, and leave the rest of the constructors of extending classes untouched.
+I discovered this out of need: If you traverse [the entire `Player` class tree](src/base/player), there are at least eight constructors, and therefore at least the same number of sites where such constructors are called.
+Could you solve this particular issue by using a good IDE?
 Yes.
-But reduced reliance on an IDE for refactoring means less hassle.
-Not all IDE's are good at function signature refactoring.
+But reduced reliance on an IDE for refactoring means less hassle; Not all IDE's are good at function signature refactoring, especially when it comes to [the duck-typing model](https://en.wikipedia.org/wiki/Duck_typing).

 #### 📛 Explicit Argument Mapping

 Unlike passing arguments in an argument list, this requires wrapping arguments in an object, where mapping the value from the argument / object-field name is mandatory.
 This makes it _very_ difficult to pass arguments in "the wrong order", because now order is meaningless.
 All the cognitive effort is migrated to using good object-field and variable names, which is much more intuitive and robust.

+---

 ### 🧩 Type Aliases and Declaration Merging